-In preparing those financial statements, the Directors are required to:
+In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies in accordance with IAS 8 "Accounting policies, Changes in Accounting Estimates and Errors" and then apply them consistently; - · make judgements and accounting estimates that are reasonable and prudent; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in FRS 101 is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the group and company financial position and financial performance; - state whether applicable U.K. Accounting Standards, including FRS 101, have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is appropriate to presume that the Company will not continue in business.
+- select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and prudent; - State whether applicable U.K. Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis, unless they consider that to be inappropriate.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions, and disclose with reasonable accuracy at any time, the financial position of the Company and enable them to ensure that the Company's financial statements comply with the Companies Act 2006.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions, and disclose with reasonable accuracy at any time, the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.